digidem/osm-p2p-geojson/README.md

 resultant object stream will emit GeoJSON `Feature` objects.
 This is not valid GeoJSON as-is: the recipient of the stream will need to either wrap these `Feature`s into a `FeatureCollection` or otherwise further transform them.

+**N.B.**: Only "interesting" elements are exported.
+An interesting element is defined as an element that is both a) not malformed, and b) has a populated "tags" object set on it.

 ## Contribute